MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 - `fiids` defines which functions the algorithm has to optimize.
 It can be a single number or multiple numbers separated by a comma in the range of the 24 BBOB functions.
 - `iids` is the number of the problem instance, in the paper 0, 1, and 2 are performed.
 - `dims` is the dimension of the problem.
 - `reps` is the number of run repetitions with the same settings (optimizer, function id, instance id, etc.).
 Different repetitions differ only for the seed.
-Inside the folder containing the results, a `config` folder will be generated containing `reps` .json files, one for each repetition.
+Inside the folder containing the results, a `configs` folder will be generated containing `reps` .json files, one for each repetition.
 The number at the beginning of the `.json` file represents the seed number for that specific repetition, starting from 0 (ex.
 0.json stores the settings for running an experiment using seed 0).
 - `lb` and `ub` are the lower bound and the upper bound of the design domain.
 In the paper, they are fixed as -5 and 5, respectively.
 - `extra` contains extra text information to store in the result folder.
 ### Execute repetitions in parallel using a cluster
 If a job scheduling system for Linux clusters is available, the batch script can be edited inside the file `gen_config.py`.
-After choosing the parameters and editing the batch script, a folder called `run_current_date_and_time` containing folders with the result data and the `config` folder will be generated using the following command:
+After choosing the parameters and editing the batch script, a folder called `run_current_date_and_time` containing folders with the result data and the `configs` folder will be generated using the following command:
 ```
 python gen_config.py total_config.json
 ```
 and the jobs can be launched by typing the last command line that will appear as screen output.
 ### Execute a single run
+If a job scheduling system is not available or there is no need to submit a job because only a single run is asked the following steps can be done.
 Here, there is no need to adjust the settings to generate the batch script editing the file `gen_config.py`.
-Therefore, after choosing the parameters the folder called `run_current_date_and_time` containing the folders with the result data, and the `config` folder will be generated using the following command:
+Therefore, after choosing the parameters the folder called `run_current_date_and_time` containing the folders with the result data, and the `configs` folder will be generated using the following command:
 ```
 python gen_config.py total_config.json
 ```